burgertrucking/unrelated/res/README.md

 * `deriv`: Derivative works of assets from the original games, such as music remixes.
 * `edit`: Minor edits of assets from the original games.
 * `rip`: Assets ripped directly from the original games.
-Currently a private repository so the files don't get taken down.
+May have very minor edits, eg. cropping.

 The intent of such segregation is to clearly distinguish between material that is original and created by me, and material that is not.